 David joined Beasley Allen Law Firm in April 2012.
 He practices in the firm’s Mass Torts Section and has more than 30 years of experience as a trial lawyer.
-Currently, David is primarily working on talcum powder cases linked to the development of ovarian cancer and infant formula cases associated with necrotizing enterocolitis in premature newborns.
+Currently, David is primarily working on talcum powder cases linked to ovarian cancer, hair relaxer cases linked to uterine cancer, and infant formula cases causing necrotizing enterocolitis in premature newborns.